 In 1982, after the Illinois Domestic Violence Act was passed, a minister and a police officer who identified the need to protect families from domestic violence inaugurated HOPE of Ogle County through volunteer efforts.
-In 1984, we increased the scope of client-centered services substantially to include a 24 hour crisis intervention facility and domestic abuse shelter, 24 hour hotline, counseling to victims and their children, advocacy and referrals, support group counseling, transportation, public education, professional training, prevention education in the schools, Latina advocacy, and transitional housing.
-In 2010, through the efforts of dedicated board members, we opened Hope Chest.
+In 1984, we increased the scope of client-centered services.
+In 2010, through the efforts of our board members, we opened Hope Chest, Twice Loved Boutique.

 President: Don Romes.
 Vice President: Debby Katzman.
 Treasurer: Carolyn Neal.
 Secretary: Chrisie LaFleur.
 Members: Jan Aubry, Mary Gensler, Christine Gorman, Eric Higby, Mary Ann Louis, Michael Rock, Nena Stewart, Bettie Sullivan, Dorothy Vargen, Javier Zepeda